Documentation

 Compliance Scoring

-The compliance score represents the percentage of enabled rules that pass audit.
-It is calculated as: passing rules / total enabled rules * 100.
+The compliance score is the percentage of enabled rules that pass audit.
 Rules marked as disabled, not applicable, manual, or deferred are excluded from the score.

 Frequently Asked Questions